opnsense/docs/source/manual/install.rst

 #.
 Disk Selection (ZFS) - Select the Storage device e.g. ``da0`` or ``nvd0``
 #.
 Last Chance! - Select Yes to continue with partitioning and to format the disk.
 However, doing
    so will **destroy** the contents of the disk.
-..
-   The installer on 23.1 does not mention or ask about swap anymore.
-Suggest we remove?

 #.
 Continue with recommended swap (UFS) - Yes is usually fine here unless the install target
    is very small (< 16GB)
 #.
 Select Root Password - Change and confirm the new root password
 #.
 Select Complete Install - Exits the installer and reboots the machine.
 The system is now installed
    and ready for initial configuration.
-..
-   Suggest we remove the warning as the install steps above covers this.
-If we keep it, then we should move it to the top of the installation process.
-Also, there isn't Quick/Easy Install option.
-Is there?

 ..
 Warning::
    You will lose all files on the installation disk.
 If another disk is to be